tonivernfajardo/tonivernfajardo/README.md

 # Yooo!

-Hi, — a passionate and versatile developer with a strong interest in Python and continuous learning.
+ — a passionate and versatile developer with a strong interest in Python and continuous learning.
 I enjoy solving problems, exploring new technologies, and expanding my skills in various areas of tech.

 - 🌱 I’m currently learning **advanced Python**
 - 📫 Reach me at: fajardo.tonivern@gmail.com